-Amendment 13C (implemented in October 2006), reduced the black sea bass quota over three years from 477,000 lbs gutted weight (June 2006-May 2007) to 309,000 lbs gutted weight (June 2008-May 2009).
+Amendment 13C (implemented in October 2006), reduced the black sea bass quota over three years from 477,000 lbs gutted weight (June 2006-May 2007) to 309,000 lbs gutted weight (June 2008-May 2009) and reduced the quota for golden tilefish.
 Amendment 16 (implemented in July 2009) established a January-April spawning season closure for shallow water grouper and reduced the quota for vermilion snapper, and likely resulted in increased effort in the black sea bass fishery during the 2009 fishing year.